MiguelLaura/shelf_control/README.md

 * Build an interface to use the scraping commands
 * Add tests when usefull
 * Check how to properly stop dash
+* Put dataframe transformations into function (more generally, simplify code by making smaller steps)

 ## Usage